francoiscabrol/LoCALISM/README.md

 ## Design
 ### Packages
-  - The calibration system: com.cabrol.francois.localism.calibration
-  - The examples: com.cabrol.francois.localism.example
+The is two principal package:

+1. _com.cabrol.francois.localism.calibration_ with the calibration system in.
+2. _com.cabrol.francois.localism.example_ with all examples in.

+And two modules in two different folders:

+1. The folder *__src/__* contains Localism, the librairy.
+2. The folder *__MouseExample/__* contains the mouse replacement example using Localism.

 ###Dependences
-It need LeapJava.jar to work.
+It needs LeapJava.jar to work.
 Was tested with the version 1.0.9+8391 of the leap motion library for Java.